junxit/us-congress-bills-114/bill.md

     >
     > ## § 322.
 Cybersecurity research and development
     >
-    > - **(a)** *In general* The Under Secretary for Science and Technology shall support research, development, testing, evaluation, and transition of cybersecurity technology, including fundamental, long-term research to improve the sharing of information related to cybersecurity risks and incidents, consistent with current law.
+    > - **(a)** *In general* The Under Secretary for Science and Technology shall support research, development, testing, evaluation, and transition of cybersecurity technology, including fundamental research to improve the sharing of information, analytics, and methodologies related to cybersecurity risks and incidents, consistent with current law.
     > - **(b)** *Activities* The research and development supported under subsection (a) shall serve the components of the Department and shall—
     >   - **(1)** advance the development and accelerate the deployment of more secure information systems;
     >   - **(2)** improve and create technologies for detecting attacks or intrusions, including real-time continuous diagnostics and real-time analytic technologies;
     >   - **(3)** improve and create mitigation and recovery methodologies, including techniques and policies for real-time containment of attacks, and development of resilient networks and information systems;
+    >   - **(4)** support, in coordination with private sector, the review of source code that underpins critical infrastructure information systems;
-    >   - **(4)** develop and support infrastructure and tools to support cybersecurity research and development efforts, including modeling, testbeds, and data sets for assessment of new cybersecurity technologies;
+    >   - **(5)** develop and support infrastructure and tools to support cybersecurity research and development efforts, including modeling, testbeds, and data sets for assessment of new cybersecurity technologies;
-    >   - **(5)** assist the development and support of technologies to reduce vulnerabilities in industrial control systems; and
+    >   - **(6)** assist the development and support of technologies to reduce vulnerabilities in industrial control systems; and
-    >   - **(6)** develop and support cyber forensics and attack attribution.
+    >   - **(7)** develop and support cyber forensics and attack attribution.
     > - **(c)** *Coordination* In carrying out this section, the Under Secretary for Science and Technology shall coordinate activities with—
-    >   - **(1)** the Under Secretary appointed pursuant to section 103(a)(1)(H); and
+    >   - **(1)** the Under Secretary appointed pursuant to section 103(a)(1)(H);
-    >   - **(2)** the heads of other relevant Federal departments and agencies, including the National Science Foundation, the Defense Advanced Research Projects Agency, the Information Assurance Directorate of the National Security Agency, the National Institute of Standards and Technology, the Department of Commerce, the Networking and Information Technology Research and Development Program Office, and other appropriate working groups established by the President to identify unmet needs and cooperatively support activities, as appropriate.
+    >   - **(2)** the heads of other relevant Federal departments and agencies, including the National Science Foundation, the Defense Advanced Research Projects Agency, the Information Assurance Directorate of the National Security Agency, the National Institute of Standards and Technology, the Department of Commerce, the Networking and Information Technology Research and Development Program Office, Sector Specific Agencies for critical infrastructure, and other appropriate working groups established by the President to identify unmet needs and cooperatively support activities, as appropriate; and
+    >   - **(3)** industry and academia.
+    > - **(d)** *Transition to practice* The Under Secretary for Science and Technology shall support projects through the full life cycle of such projects, including research, development, testing, evaluation, pilots, and transitions.
+The Under Secretary shall identify mature technologies that address existing imminent cybersecurity gaps in public or private information systems and networks of information systems, identify and support necessary improvements identified during pilot programs and testing and evaluation activities, and introduce new cybersecurity technologies throughout the Homeland Security Enterprise through partnerships and commercialization.
+The Under Secretary shall target federally funded cybersecurity research that demonstrates a high probability of successful transition to the commercial market within two years and that is expected to have notable impact on the cybersecurity of the information systems or networks of information systems of the United States.
-    > - **(d)** *Definitions* In this section:
+    > - **(e)** *Definitions* In this section:
     >   - **(1)** *Cybersecurity risk* The term “cybersecurity risk” has the meaning given such term in the second section 226, relating to the national cybersecurity and communications integration center.
     >   - **(2)** *Homeland Security Enterprise* The term “Homeland Security Enterprise” means relevant governmental and nongovernmental entities involved in homeland security, including Federal, State, local, and tribal government officials, private sector representatives, academics, and other policy experts.
     >   - **(3)** *Incident* The term “incident” has the meaning given such term in the second section 226, relating to the national cybersecurity and communications integration center.